fernandomatsuosantos/poc_codeql_bazel/README.md

 ## Our conclusion

 For Go, CodeQL does not support builds with Bazel.
 Bazel does not utilize the standard Go build tooling (i.e., `go build`).
 Due to this discrepancy, adding support for Bazel-built Go projects is non-trivial.
-GitHub monitors the demand for such support and may consider it in the future, though there are no current plans.
+GitHub may consider it in the future, though there are no current plans.
 This issue is documented at: [GitHub Issue #17458](https://github.com/github/codeql/issues/17458).